Master Theses

 No matching topics in the list?

-If you can't find a matching topic in the list below you can always apply for a thesis or project using our webform for unsolicited applications.
-All research associates of FZD will have the chance to see your application.
+If you can't find a matching topic, you can always use our web form for initiative requests.
+All FZD research associates will have the chance to see your request.

 Announcement as PDF